TLydon/FinancialModelsExchange/README.md

-# An exchange-point to make available outdated, albeit professionally created, Equity Research Models.
+# An exchange-point to make available outdated, professional financial models.

 To facilitate the exchange of outdated financial models with other aspiring CFAs.